Natasha’s Law Guidance – Our Best Practice – Allergen Labelling

 This applies to foods that are either entirely or partially enclosed where the food product is ready for final sale to the consumer, and where the packaging cannot be altered without either opening or replacing it.

 Loose items which are packaged after ordering are not included.

-Although this legislation does not extend to drinks and does permit the communication to be verbal via telephone or delivery driver, NutriCalc do not recommend verbal communications as this does not cover either the seller or consumer in the event that anything should later be attributed to the consumption of the food product.
+Although this legislation does not extend to drinks and does permit the communication to be verbal via telephone or delivery driver, NutriCalc does not recommend verbal communications as this does not cover either the seller or consumer in the event that anything should be later attributed to the consumption of the food product.

 Our recommendation would always be to ensure that:

 - All staff have training and awareness of, and easy access to allergen information for all food and drink products

 - Allergen information is clearly displayed on packaging, menus, and shelving where appropriate